-The Company regularly monitors its liquidity position and uses cash pooling with the Parent company to optimize the use of funds within the Company.
-The Company also uses the advantages of commercial terms between the Company and its suppliers to secure sufficient financing to cover its needs.
+The Company regularly monitors its liquidity position and uses cash pooling with the Parent company to optimize the use of cash balances within the ZSE Group.
+The Company also uses the advantages of commercial terms between the Company and its suppliers to secure sufficient financing funds to cover its needs.
 The maturity of supplier's invoices is 20 days, on average.
 Expected cash flows forecast is prepared weekly as follows: (a) expected future cash inflows from main operation of the Company and (b) expected future cash outflows securing operation of the Company and leading to settlement of all liabilities of the Company, including tax payables.
 The cash flow forecast identifies the immediate need for cash and, if funds are available, it enables the Company to make short-term bank deposits.